Oreol-Group/sequel-sequence/README.md

 (id integer primary key autoincrement, fiction integer);
 ```

-You might utilize the last field as a numeric label to collect statistics on the operation of the end-to-end counter `"name_of_your_sequence_table".id` within the application.
+You might utilize the last field `fiction` as a numeric label to collect statistics on the operation of the end-to-end counter `"name_of_your_sequence_table".id` within the application.
 ```ruby
 create_sequence :position, if_exists: false, start: 1000, numeric_label: 1
 ```